intel-analytics/ipex-llm/docs/mddocs/Quickstart/npu_quickstart.md

 ### Update NPU Driver

 > [!IMPORTANT]
-> If you have NPU driver version lower than `32.0.100.3104`, it is highly recommended to update your NPU driver to the latest.
+> It is highly recommended to update your NPU driver to `32.0.100.3104`, which has been thoroughly verified.

 To update driver for Intel NPU:

-1. Download the latest NPU driver
+1. Download the NPU driver

-   - Visit the [official Intel NPU driver page for Windows](https://www.intel.com/content/www/us/en/download/794734/intel-npu-driver-windows.html) and download the latest driver zip file.
+   - Visit the [official Intel NPU driver page for Windows](https://www.intel.com/content/www/us/en/download/794734/838895/intel-npu-driver-windows.html) and download the driver zip file.
    - Extract the driver zip file

 2. Install the driver